SkyShowtime

-SkyShowtime is a European joint-venture between Comcast and Paramount Skydance Corporation which combines programming from Peacock and Paramount+ as well as Sky Studios.
-SkyShowtime launched in European markets where Sky does not operate their satellite and cable services, with viewers in countries like the United Kingdom and Ireland getting access to both Paramount+ and Peacock on their Sky Q and NOW boxes along with Sky Glass television sets instead.
+SkyShowtime is a European joint-venture between the Sky Group unit of Comcast, a sister to NBCUniversal, and the Paramount Streaming unit of Paramount Skydance Corporation, the owner of the flagship streaming service Paramount+, which combines programming from Peacock and Paramount+ as well as Sky Studios.
+SkyShowtime launched in European markets where Sky does not operate their satellite and cable services, with viewers in countries like the United Kingdom and Ireland getting access to Paramount+ on their Sky Q and NOW boxes along with Sky Glass television sets instead.

 History

 On 18 August 2021, Comcast and Paramount Global announced the formation of a joint venture to launch a new subscription video on demand service that would launch in over 20 European markets encompassing 90 million homes, including key markets such as Spain, Poland, Portugal, Netherlands, and the Nordic countries.
 SkyShowtime was structured with equal investment and joint control by Paramount Global and Comcast.

 On 11 January 2022, Monty Sarhan was named CEO of SkyShowtime.

 The service was launched in the Nordic countries on 20 September 2022, where it replaced the previously operated Paramount+.
 It arrived in the Netherlands and Portugal on 25 October 2022.
 On 14 December 2022, SkyShowtime launched in Bosnia and Herzegovina, Bulgaria, Slovenia, Serbia, Croatia, Montenegro, and Kosovo.
 SkyShowtime launched on 14 February 2023 in the rest of Central and Eastern Europe (including Hungary and Poland, where it replaced the previously operated SVOD service of Paramount+, known as Paramount Play in Poland).
 It finished its roll-out by launching in Spain and Andorra on 28 February 2023, with its content later being incorporated as part of more expensive packages in the Spanish TV operator Movistar Plus+ at the beginning of 2024.

 On 10 January 2023, SkyShowtime announced the acquisition of 21 HBO Max original scripted series produced in Europe that were initially developed for the HBO streaming platform and television channels across the Nordics, Spain, and Central and Eastern Europe.
 In total, the acquired series accounted for over 150 hours of local original programming.
 The programming became available after Warner Bros.
 Discovery, as part of its post-merger restructuring, decided to no longer produce originals in the Nordics, Central and Eastern Europe, and the Netherlands.
 The majority of the shows were already in production or had been already finished.
 New shows that had never premiered on HBO were part of the deal and were branded as SkyShowtime Originals, including “ID” (Finland and Sweden), “The Winner” (Czechia and Slovakia) and “Warszawianka” (Poland).
 SkyShowtime also premiered the second season of the HBO España original series “Por H o Por B,”, the first season of which also became available on the service.
 In its first year, SkyShowtime premiered ten Original Series, including four acquired as part of the HBO deal.